jaredly/jnew/test/posts/type-inference-that-sticks.md

 ## A sufficiently interactive compiler

-With jerd, I'm trying to build a compiler that's "sufficiently interactive", not [sufficiently smart](http://wiki.c2.com/?SufficientlySmartCompiler).
+With jerd, I'm trying to build a compiler that's "sufficiently interactive" instead of [sufficiently smart](http://wiki.c2.com/?SufficientlySmartCompiler).
 Instead of trying to reconstruct the programmer's intentions from a text-dump of source code, the compiler is involved in the entire process of development, both responding to programmer action and giving context-aware feedback in return.
-In this model, the source code is enriched with the compiler's inferences along the way, which the programmer can inspect & correct (but can also be elided from display for a more compact presentation).
+In this model, the source code is enriched with the compiler's inferences along the way, which the programmer can inspect & correct (but which can also be elided from display for a more compact presentation).
 Type inference is therefore *incremental* and *reified in the program source*, meaning that, once a function has been written, the compiler need make no guesses about types or the identities of referenced terms.

 As a simple example, consider autocomplete.
-Isn't it funny that autocomplete can allow you to choose exactly what function you want to call, and what local variable you want to reference, but then when the compiler comes along all it has to go on is the autocompleted text.
-It has to construct local scopes and do name resolution, and if the term has since been renamed then it just falls over.
+Isn't it funny that autocomplete can enable you to choose exactly what function you want to call, and what local variable you want to reference, but then when the compiler comes along all it has to go on is the autocompleted text?
+It has to duplicate all of the work autocomplete did, constructing local scopes and performing top-level name resolution, and if the term has since been renamed then it just falls over.

 When typing an identifier in jerd, if you select something from autocomplete, the ID of that term is stuck onto the identifier node (e.g. `myFn#4ea8ff`).
 This way, the compilation pass doesn't need to do any name resolution -- it knows exactly what is being referenced.
 And, if you later change the name of a variable, none of the references are broken.
 (In jerd, references are by a hash of the definition's syntax tree instead of by name, similar to what [unison](https://www.unison-lang.org/learn/the-big-idea/) does.)